 - Page Templates: Individual page structures that are comprised of fixed and flexible sections that allow the user to add components to the page to create unique page layouts.

-Page Layouts: Fully composed pages made by selecting a page template and adding components into flexible sections to create one-of-a-kind website pages.
-(Potential example: About Us Page.
-The about us page layout is created by selecting the Basic Page Template and adding the x, y, and z components from the library.)
+- Page Layouts: Fully composed pages made by selecting a page template and adding components into flexible sections to create one-of-a-kind website pages.

 For every redesign project, we perform a discovery phase.
 During the discovery phase, our team will conduct a content audit of your existing website and identify a list of components we feel are necessary to house all of your current content.
 Based on the initial list, we will discuss if any additional components need to be created to address future content needs or optimize where your current structure is falling short.
 Once this step is complete, we will start constructing your component library as wireframes to address any UX concerns with your existing website and work through the structure of the new components identified from the collaboration between our teams.